Novel coincidence detection technique for precision measurement of neutron-capture-induced nuclear recoils: Simulation

 A minimal experimental setup was modeled in \geant{} version 4.11.3~\cite{1610988, AGOSTINELLI2003250} to estimate the postcapture gamma signal rate and the source-coincident backgrounds.
 The simulation geometry is shown in Figure~\ref{fig:simulation_geometry}, and consists of the detector stack, lead shielding, source cube, and world volume.
 The \hmd{} detectors are 7.5\,cm diameter, 2.5\,cm thick germanium cylinders (588\,g) and the \lm{} detector is a 1\,cm$\times$1\,cm$\times$4\,mm silicon box (0.932\,g).
 The detectors are surrounded by a thin (0.2\,mm) copper box.
 The empty space inside the copper box is vacuum.
 There is a 1.5\, mm gap between the silicon and germanium detectors to give space for instrumentation and readout cables.
 The lead shield is a 20\,cm thick, 2.5\,cm diameter cylinder spaced 1\,cm above the detector box.
 The source cube is a 1\,mm californium cube centered on the top face of the lead shield.
 The world box is composed of HDPE, and the 1\,cm gap between the lead shielding and the detector box serves to emulate the HDPE component of the full shield.

 The emission spectrum of a 1\,mCi (37\,MBq) californium source was simulated by generating $^{252}$Cf nuclei inside the source cube volume.
 The ``\verb+Shielding_HPT+" physics list was used, which on top of the standard electromagnetic and hadronic interactions employs the NeutronHP (High-Precision) evaluated data libraries for neutron interaction cross sections and lifetimes~\cite{mendoza_cano-ott_iaea}, as well as the \texttt{NeutronHPThermalScattering} process for low energy ($<4$\,eV) neutrons.
 This physics list models the radioactive decay and subsequent decay products of the $^{252}$Cf nuclei.
-Note that the hadronic radioactive decay time threshold (the maximum time of decay for products to be tracked) had to be increased from the default value to see all the Cf decays, though extremely late-arriving events ($t>100$\,yr) were thrown out to avoid overcounting the decays of $^{248}$Cm, the long-lived ($T_{1/2}\sim10^5$\,yr) daughter isotope of $\alpha$-decay from $^{252}$Cf. Radioactive decays were disabled in the lead and copper volumes to prevent disproportionate tracking of environmental radioactivity in those materials.
-Lastly, the \texttt{PhotonEvaporation} model was enabled for nuclear deexcitations (e.g., postcapture cascades) to conserve energy in postcapture cascades.
+Note that the hadronic radioactive decay time threshold (the maximum time of decay for products to be tracked) had to be increased from the default value to see all the Cf decays, though extremely late-arriving events ($t>100$\,yr) were thrown out to avoid overcounting the decays of $^{248}$Cm, the long-lived ($T_{1/2}\sim10^5$\,yr) daughter isotope of $\alpha$-decay from $^{252}$Cf. Lastly, the \texttt{PhotonEvaporation} model was enabled for nuclear deexcitations (e.g., postcapture cascades) to conserve energy in postcapture cascades.